-Our fire prevention programs include community assessment programs like Firewise U.S.A, youth education with Smokey Bear, assistance to municipalities developing Community Wildfire Prevention Plans, and help in assessing homeowner and community risk.
+Our fire prevention programs include, community assessment programs like Firewise USA, youth education with Smokey Bear, development of Community Wildfire Protection Plans, and home and community risk assessments.